Celiac Awareness Month

-Coeliac Awareness Month aims to raise much-needed awareness and understanding of a very common but often unheard-of serious autoimmune disease.
+Celiac Awareness Month aims to raise much-needed awareness and understanding of a very common but often unheard-of serious autoimmune disease.

 But it also brings support and explains the challenges of those who must live with it.

-History of Coeliac Awareness Month
+History of Celiac Disease Awareness Month

-Gaining a better understanding of the history behind Coeliac Awareness Month provides insight into the growing knowledge and attitude toward the condition and how long it was not discovered.
+Gaining a better understanding of the history behind Celiac Awareness Month provides insight into the growing knowledge and attitude toward the condition and how long it was not discovered.
 It was a revolution in the history of autoimmune diseases and dietary health.

-Coeliac Disease is a rather uncomfortable autoimmune disorder of the human body.
+Celiac Disease is a rather uncomfortable autoimmune disorder of the human body.
 In someone with this condition, gluten consumption can damage the small intestine on a large scale.

 That happens as part of an immune response to gluten, which attacks the small intestine.
 This damage leads to damage to the villi, small finger-like projections that promote nutrient absorption.
+Such damage may result in diverse symptoms such as malnutrition, digestive complications, and other secondary issues.

 The condition was first identified in the 1st century AD by Greek physician Aretaeus of Cappadocia.
 Only in the 20th century could the Dutch pediatrician Dr. Willem Karel Dicke associate wheat consumption with the disease during the Dutch famine of 1944.